-The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.
 This abdominal test assesses the strength of the abdominal muscles - with minimizing the use of the psoas muscles.
+Participants perform one situp with legs raised, knees bent.
+This test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.

-- advantages: this is a very simple test to conduct, can be quickly performed with minimal equipment.
+advantages: this is a very simple test to conduct, which can be performed quickly with minimal equipment.

 comments: the difference between this test and the first Kraus-Weber Abdominal Strength Test is that in this case the knees are held in a bent position.

 The Test in Action